tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 	  {: .note}
     To paste content into the Git Shell on Windows, right-click and select <b>Paste</b>.

     Cloning the wiki gives you a copy of the content on your local machine.
 Git is *distributed* version control software, so everyone has his or her own copy.
-You will clone this wiki on your local machine; the version in the cloud on GitHub is referred to as "origin."
+When you clone the repo, you create a copy on your local machine; the version in the cloud on GitHub is referred to as "origin."
+Thus, you have two instances of the content.

     More than just copying the files, though, when you clone a repo, you initialize Git in the folder where you clone the repo.
 Initializing Git means Git will create an invisible Git folder in that directory, and Git will start tracking your edits to the files, providing version control.
-With Git initialized, you can run `pull` commands to get updates of the online repository (origin) pulled down to your local copy.
-You can also `commit` your changes and then `push` your changes back up to the origin repository if you're entitled as a collaborator for the project.
+With Git initialized, you can run `pull` commands to get updates from the online repository (origin) pulled down to your local copy.
+You can also `commit` your changes and then `push` your changes back up to origin.

-5. Navigate to the directory (either using standard ways of browsing for files on your computer or via the terminal with `cd`) to see the files you downloaded.
+5. Navigate to the directory where you cloned the repo (either using standard ways of browsing for files on your computer or via the terminal with `cd`) to see the files you downloaded.
 For example, type `cd weatherapi.wiki` and then `ls` to see the files.

+    {: .tip}
+    You don't have to type the full directory name.
+Just start typing the first few letters and then press your **Tab** key to autocomplete the rest.

-    If you can view invisible files on your machine ([Windows](https://support.microsoft.com/en-us/help/14201/windows-show-hidden-files), [Mac](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/)), you will also see a git folder.
+    You might also want to browse to this folder via Finder or Explorer.
+If you can view invisible files on your machine (for instructions on making hidden files visible, see one of the following: [Windows](https://support.microsoft.com/en-us/help/14201/windows-show-hidden-files) or [Mac](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/)), you will also see a git folder.

 ## Make a change locally, commit it, and push the commit to the GitHub repository